 Use Soy Sparingly, If At All…

-Traditionally soy was used as a condiment in its fermented forms—as soy sauce, or miso in soups or small amounts of tempeh with rice and vegetables.
+Traditionally soy was used as a condiment in its fermented forms—as soy sauce, miso in soups, or small amounts of tempeh with rice and vegetables.
 Asian cultures use soy sparingly and traditionally.
 Soy milk, soy powders or protein bars do not exist in their diet.
 Research reveals that soy's benefits are inconclusive and may in fact prove to be harmful.
 If you like soy, use it sparingly, as a condiment or according to the recommendations of your nutritionist.

 Look for animal sources like whey, beef, or egg which provide the most usable forms of protein for our bodies.
 With our Wellness Whey Protein powder (comes in chocolate, vanilla and natural flavor), one scoop contains18 grams of protein.
 If you’re looking for a dairy-free option, our Paleo Protein powder in chocolate or vanilla is a great tasting choice and gives you 21 grams of protein made from beef peptides with a full amino acid profile.
 For those who are looking for a plant-based protein powder, it’s better to go with a Pea Protein, which won’t give you the adverse reaction we shared above while giving you an excellent amino acid profile for energy and metabolism.